JohnGarbutt/eiffel-ohpc/README.md

 The cluster has a combined slurm control/login node and multiple compute nodes, some of which may be added on demand as required to service the slurm queue.

-Code and instructions below are for [sausage cloud](https://compute.sausage.cloud/) but other OpenStack clouds will be similar.
+Code and instructions below are **PARTIALLY** updated for a cluster on Azure, using a sausage-cloud ansible/tf control host:

 ## Initial setup

+In the Azure cloudshell, create a service principal using:
+    ```shell
+    az ad sp create-for-rbac -n openhpc --sdk-auth
+    ```
+Make a note of the results this returns.

 On [https://compute.sausage.cloud/](https://compute.sausage.cloud/):